-Jeff Bingaman-Third term U.S. Senator from New Mexico.
+Jeff Bingaman-Third term U.S. Senator from New Mexico (in 2001).
 In the next Congress, Senator Bingaman will be ranking member of Energy and National Resources and senior member of the Armed Services Committee.
 Although he is not as highly ranked in the Labor and Human Resources Committee, his greatest legislative interest, education, is discussed in that arena.
 Bingaman is well regarded by his Senate colleagues for his legal analysis, his bipartisan approach to solving problems, and thorough understanding of policy.

 Childhood teaming environment.
 Senator Bingaman was raised by educators in the small town of Silver City, New Mexico, home of Western New Mexico State University.
 His father was a professor at the university and his mother was an elementary teacher in the local public schools.
 Up through 8th grade, Bingaman attended a program at the university designed as a laboratory for student teachers.